Different Events Covered

 - Mary and Joseph secretly escaping to Egypt in defiance of King Herod (Matt.
 2:13).

-Luke also highlights Jesus as being born in Galilee and returning to begin his ministry there.
+Luke also highlights Jesus as coming from Galilee and returning to begin his ministry there.
 Later on, however, Luke writes, “He [Jesus] set his face to go to Jerusalem,” (9:51).
 From that point, so thoroughly does Luke focus on Jerusalem that he (alone) ignores the Galilee episodes of Jesus’ resurrection.
 It seems that Luke has in mind a focus on Jesus bringing His movement to the center of Judaism (Jerusalem herself), where, he later writes, the church began (Acts 1-2).
 All of this continues to emphasize Luke’s theme of the Jesus movement encouraging obedient and faithful Judaism (see Resurrection Harmonization for more on how this relates to Jesus’ resurrection).

 This selective storytelling merely reflects emphasis—not deception or contradiction—in the same way that any person who recounts a story focuses on certain details with certain audiences, while bypassing other details.